Canh-DaRealest/Tik_Tak_Toe/README.md

 # Tik_Tak_Toe
--An android tik tak toe game made by Java\n
+An android tik tak toe game made by Java

--Using minimax algorithm
+Using minimax algorithm